Skip to content

 A swatch of new Hunter Green beside a picture of a living room with plants and hunter green velvet furniture.

-New Hunter Green is an almost sage paint color, but without the blue that is present in most sages.
+New Hunter Green is an almost sage paint color, but without quite as much blue that is present in most sages.

 Hunter Green vs Forest Green Kitchen Cabinets